Local SEO

 For example, every town needs a hardware store, but you don’t need to have the most revolutionary hardware options on the market.

-Your location is the niche, and embracing that with your SEO is crucial to pulling in more customers, because people make their local purchasing decisions based on one recommendation source: Google.
+Your location is the niche, and embracing that with your SEO is crucial to pulling in more customers because people make their local purchasing decisions based on one recommendation source: Google.

-Since brick and mortar businesses live and die based on their local marketing efforts, use this as your small business SEO cheat sheet.
+Since brick-and-mortar businesses live and die based on their local marketing efforts, use this as your small business SEO cheat sheet.
 But for more information check out our Local SEO guide.

 10 Actionable Local SEO Tips

-I have listed the ten major elements of a successful local search campaign including tips on:
+I have listed the ten major elements of a successful local search campaign, including tips on:

 • Leveraging business listing portals